AnthonySteven/github-usaurus/docs/how-to-deploy-docusaurus-website-to-github-pages.md

 ![Run yarn to deploy the docusaurus site to GitHub](./images/8-yarn-deploy.png)

-4. Note the `Website is live at https://github-username.github.io/my-docsite/` message.
+5. Note the `Website is live at https://<github-username>.github.io/my-docsite/` message.

-## View the published site on GitHub Pages URL
+## View the published site on GitHub Pages

-1. Copy the `https://github-username.github.io/my-docsite/` link and paste it into a new browser tab.
+1. Copy the `https://<github-username>.github.io/my-docsite/` link and paste it into a new browser tab.

 2. You can now view the deployed Docusaurus site on GitHub.